LBHarrison/Lociq/README.md

 This will perform the entire analysis from pangenome construction to plasmid subtyping of the IncC plasmids plus the analysis of a new plasmid set (new.fasta) output into the ./addition directory

+### Other Plasmid Types

+This demonstration details how to perform the Lociq analysis to generate definitions for and characterize IncC plasmids.
+To analyze a different plasmid type, the user must first identify the row-identifier for their plasmid type of interest.

+The appropriate row-identifier can be found in the first row of their plasmid metadata file.
+In the sample data set, the "combinedplasmid.csv" is the plasmid metadata file.

+The row-identifier is the cell in the first column of this file that corresponds to the plasmid-type of interest.
+For example, the row-identifier of the IncC plasmids is "IncC_1__JN157804".
+If the user wanted to use this dataset to analyze other plasmid types, such as the IncI1.Alpha plasmids, they would choose the row-identifier "IncI1.I.Alpha._1__AP005147".
+Keep in mind, however, the sample dataset is very small and is only intended to demonstrate the process on the IncC plasmids.
+Evaluation of other plasmid types will require the user to supply their own sequences and metadata.

 ### Example Step Descriptions

 Construct the pangenome (~5 minutes)